itsmejoeeey/itsmejoeeey/README.md

 <details>
   <summary><h4>:man_technologist: About Me</h4></summary>

-- :telescope: Working full-time as a C++ Software Engineer.
+- :telescope: I'm currently working full-time as a C++ Software Engineer.

-- :heart: TODO
+- :heart: I'm currently working on a project built with Flask

 </details>